“He died doing what he loved, checking his mentions while driving.”

 Often the best way that this is achieved is through preparation of a ‘letter of wishes’ or similar document.
 This document accompanies your will and provides a lot of detail about your estate that is outside the formal requirements of a will.

 This can include for example, parties to notify, account numbers and a list of institutions that you have an interest in.
-Many parties also put the details of trusted advisers who they recommend the executors contact for assisting with administration of their estate.
+Many parties also put the details of trusted advisors who they recommend the executors contact for assisting with administration of their estate.

 A template letter of wishes can be downloaded here.